mento-protocol/docs/overview/quick-start.md

 # Quick start

+Use the **[Mento app](https://app.mento.org/)** to swap, add/remove liquidity, borrow and repay CDP stablecoins, and deposit to the stability pool.

 ---

 ## First swap

-1. Pick venue: Celo app (e.g. Valora), another chain, or CEX.
-[Getting stables](../use/getting-stables.md).
+1. Open [Mento app](https://app.mento.org/); connect wallet on a supported chain.
+Or use a CEX — [Getting stables](../use/getting-stables.md).
-2. On Celo: open app, choose pair (e.g. CELO/USDm), enter amount, swap.
+2. Choose pair (e.g. USDC/USDm, EUROC/EURm), enter amount, swap.
 You get oracle rate minus fee; no curve slippage.
 3. Details: [FPMM operations → Swap](../use/fpmm-operations.md#swap).

 ---